Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: What data gets sent to the DB?
-- A: Your account name and TSM item data.
+- A: Hashed account name and TSM item data.
 Nothing else.

 &nbsp;